 Rain Lake

 This one was hard to nail.
 Rain Lake was one of several that come to mind.
-Access # 4 is pretty easy to get to.
+Access Point #4 is pretty easy to get to.
 You can paddle from the access point and get to campsites on Rain or a short portage into Sawyer offers more exploration.
 Best to keep it simple with kids.
 Don’t focus on distance.
 Get to some fun sites and explore.
 North Tea Lake to Manitou is another great choice.
-Tiny portages , nice big lakes.
+Tiny portages, and nice big lakes.

-There are no outfitters at Rain lake but you can get a canoe elsewhere and drive in with a canoe on your roof Voyageur Outfitting can help with any outfitting for North tea or Manitou.
+There are no outfitters at Rain Lake but you can get a canoe elsewhere and drive in with a canoe on your roof.
+Voyageur Outfitting can help with any outfitting for North Tea or Manitou Lakes.

 Best Romantic canoe route

 Keep it simple and head to a private campsite on a massive lake.
-Opeongo is windy and rugged.
-Great to watch storms and snuggle next to a fire.
-Head to access # 11 where Opeongo outfitters has canoes.
+Opeongo is windy and rugged -great to watch storms and snuggle next to a fire (though currently, all of Algonquin Park is under a strict fire ban).
+Head to Access Pt#11 where Opeongo Outfitters has canoes.